Key Takeaways

 Cracks around toilet bases and loose tiles: Secluded areas offering shelter and breeding spaces.

-Spaces near bathtub edges and shower corners: Dark, moist environments perfect for hiding.
+Spaces near bathtub edges and shower corners: Dark, moist environments are perfect for hiding.

 Common Bedroom Cockroach Hiding Spots